What is Edge Computing?

 Edge computing offers several advantages over traditional computing architectures especially when generated data is closer to edge devices.
 Here are some of the key benefits:

 3. Improved security and reliability: Data is processed locally, reducing data breaches by limiting the amount of data sent over the internet and further improving analysis and encryption of sensitive material.
 If there was a cloud network outage or connectivity issue, it will still enable local computing machines to continue processing data without interference.
-This is possible because data are stored in local edge servers and storage devices.
+This is possible because data are stored in local servers and storage devices.

 Edge Computing Use Cases